NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 Algorithms
 ==========

-The two important algorithms in gaitutils are 1) automatic detection of gait events (foot strikes and toeoffs) and 2) automatic detection of forceplate contacts.
+Two important algorithms in gaitutils are 1) automatic detection of gait events (foot strikes and toeoffs) and 2) automatic detection of forceplate contacts.
 These are defined in ``utils.py``.

 Event detection
 ---------------